Obtaining disability benefits for Spondylosis

 - Back pain

-- Grinding noise or sensation when turning the neck
+- Grinding noise or popping when turning the neck

-- Numbness or tingling in hands, feet, arms or legs
+- Numbness or tingling in upper and lower extremities

 - Shooting pain down the leg